How to Avoid Deer Ticks

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

-Each year, the Centers for Disease Control (CDC) reports approximately 30,000 cases of Lyme disease in the U.S. They estimate that up to 10 times as many cases go unreported in the same time period.
+Each year, the Centers for Disease Control and Prevention (CDC) reports approximately 30,000 cases of Lyme disease in the U.S. They estimate that up to 10 times as many cases go unreported in the same time period.
 Lyme disease is serious business, causing joint pain and inflammation, loss of movement in parts of the face, severe headaches, shooting pains in the limbs and occasionally heart palpitations.
+Here are some tick repellents that really work.

 Know Where Ticks Live

 According to the CDC, deer ticks and other tick species are most commonly found in grassy or brush covered areas and forests.
 So do your best to avoid areas with long grass and fallen leaves.
 If you’re spending time in a forest, try to keep to the paths and avoid thick brush.
-The CDC publishes a series of maps showing tick hot spots in the U.S., but they’re so widespread that you could be bitten nearly anywhere.
+The CDC publishes maps showing tick hot spots in the U.S., but ticks are so ubiquitous you could be bitten nearly anywhere.
 Many people report it happening in their backyards.
 Deer ticks are generally most prevalent in the Eastern half of the country.

 Check for Ticks Regularly

 According to the Mayo Clinic, removing an infected tick less than 36 hours after being bitten drastically reduces your chances of getting Lyme disease.
-That’s why doing thorough tick checks is a must if there’s any chance you’ve been in a tick-infested area.
-Check your (and your children’s) clothing, hair and entire body carefully.
-If you find a tick, the best way to remove it is with a pair of needle-tip tweezers.
+That’s why doing thorough tick checks is a must if you’ve been in a tick-infested area.
+Check your and your children’s clothing, hair and entire body carefully.
+If you find a tick, remove it with a pair of needle-tip tweezers.
 Carefully grip the tick’s head and pull straight up, gently and steadily, until the head and mandibles slide out of your skin.
+This video shows how to safely remove a tick.

 Be sure to inspect any pets that were outside with you.
 They can get Lyme disease, too.